of resolutions? Here are 10 Easy Ways To Improve Your Parenting, No Resolutions Necessary. Put these on your fridge (link to pdf is below article)

 your day.
 Every day, do something that increases your level of joy.
 You'll see your good mood rub off on your child.

 Want to support yourself for real change?
-You still have time to register for the Peaceful Parent, Happy Kids Online Course that begins next week.
-This is the holiday gift your child would have given you if he could have.
+You still have time to register for the Peaceful Parent, Happy Kids Online Course that begins soon.
+This is the holiday gift your child would have given you if they could have.
 Gift your whole family a better new year.
-Take a
+Take a look

-look at the raves from parents who've taken this self-paced course to see if you think it might be a good fit for you.
+at the raves from parents who've taken this self-paced course to see if it might be a good fit for you.

 To print a pdf of this article: